waroi/nextjs-poll-app/README.md

 ## Setup

-1. Run `npm install` to install dependencies .
+1. Run `yarn install` to install dependencies .
-2. Run `npm run dev` to see the example app at `http://localhost:3000`.
+2. Run `yarn dev` to see the example app at `http://localhost:3000`.